johnverrone/bunkie-bois/README.md

 service_role key: some-jwt
 ```

-_Note: `npx supabase start` will spin up a docker container for your database.
-Make sure to run `npx supabase stop` when you are done._
+_Note: `bunx supabase start` will spin up a docker container for your database.
+Make sure to run `bunx supabase stop` when you are done._

 You can use the `Inbucket URL` to manage your local development email auth management.